CAD for Architecture: Elys John

 Why CAD?
 It is possibly the only subject that it’s impossible to know it all and I love that ideal.
 Students are wonderful learners but they also hold a wonderful level of knowledge and it is the sharing process that makes the subject so exciting.
 There is not a week or year that goes by that I don’t gain new knowledge in the subject or further methods of CAD efficiency.

-AS: For whom is book CAD Fundamentals for Architecture intended?
+For whom is book CAD Fundamentals for Architecture intended?
 What distinguishes this book from other books dealing with CAD?

 EJ: The book is intended for students and professionals in Architecture and Interior Architecture/Design.